The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 Combustion sources within your home can increase particulate matter (PM).

-Some of the familiar sources are cooking from gas stoves, tobacco smoke, burning of candles, and unvented space heaters such as a kerosene heater.
+Some of the familiar sources are cooking from natural gas stoves, tobacco smoke, burning of scented candles, and unvented space heaters such as kerosene heaters.

 ⭐ Biological Contaminants